remidinishanth/distributed_systems/linux/encryption/readme.md

 `dm-crypt` is the Linux kernel's device mapper(dm) crypto target.
 A transparent disk encryption subsystem in the Linux kernel.
 It is implemented as a device mapper target and may be stacked on top of other device mapper transformations.

+dm-crypt is a transparent disk encryption subsystem.
+That being said, it's better suited to encrypt disks and partitions.
+It can encrypt files, but they have to be mapped as devices for this to work.
+You can still encrypt files by using loop devices, cryptsetup will even automatically create those loop devices as needed.

+If you want to encrypt only one file, GnuPG could be a better tool.
+Example: `gpg -c filename`

 <img width="1936" height="1080" alt="image" src="https://github.com/user-attachments/assets/21250f3b-69f2-4b58-92ee-91f903698d19" />

 https://gitlab.com/cryptsetup/cryptsetup